Cours du mardi soir

-The Alliance Française de Launceston offers three levels of language classes from complete beginners through to advanced conversational speakers.
+The Alliance Française de Launceston offers four levels of language classes from complete beginners through to advanced conversational speakers.
 Classes are conducted by experienced French tutors.
 Any class level may be repeated for those wishing to consolidate their knowledge.
-Students will be required to purchase a textbook (approx. $60) which can be arranged through your tutor.

 This course is for complete beginners.
 Please note that it is a sequential course which means that you need to enrol at the start of the year.
 If you have even the slightest knowledge of French, then it may be possible to join at a later stage of the year.

 This course is for those continuing to expand their knowledge of French.
-You need to have some knowledge of the basics of the language and be able to conduct a basic conversation with the support of the tutor.
+You need to have solid knowledge of the basics of the language, and be able to conduct a basic conversation with the support of the tutor.